 (8) The council shall review the findings of the Department of Economic Opportunity and the Department of Transportation.
 Projects found to be inconsistent pursuant to subsection (6) or subsection (7) or projects that have been determined not to offer an economic benefit to the state pursuant to subsection (7) may not be included in the list of projects to be funded.

-(9) The Department of Transportation shall include no less than $15 million per year in its annual legislative budget request for the Florida Seaport Transportation and Economic Development Program funded under s.
+(9) The Department of Transportation shall include at least $25 million per year in its annual legislative budget request for the Florida Seaport Transportation and Economic Development Program funded under s.
 311.07.
-Such budget shall include funding for projects approved by the council which have been determined by each agency to be consistent.
+Such budget must include funding for projects approved by the council which have been determined by each agency to be consistent.
 The department shall include the specific approved Florida Seaport Transportation and Economic Development Program projects to be funded under s.
 311.07 during the ensuing fiscal year in the tentative work program developed pursuant to s.
 339.135(4).
 The total amount of funding to be allocated to Florida Seaport Transportation and Economic Development Program projects under s.
 311.07 during the successive 4 fiscal years shall also be included in the tentative work program developed pursuant to s.
 339.135(4).
 The council may submit to the department a list of approved projects that could be made production-ready within the next 2 years.
 The list shall be submitted by the department as part of the needs and project list prepared pursuant to s.
 339.135(2)(b).
 However, the department shall, upon written request of the Florida Seaport Transportation and Economic Development Council, submit work program amendments pursuant to s.
 339.135(7) to the Governor within 10 days after the later of the date the request is received by the department or the effective date of the amendment, termination, or closure of the applicable funding agreement between the department and the affected seaport, as required to release the funds from the existing commitment.
 Notwithstanding s.
 339.135(7)(c), any work program amendment to transfer prior year funds from one approved seaport project to another seaport project is subject to the procedures in s.
 339.135(7)(d).
 Notwithstanding any provision of law to the contrary, the department may transfer unexpended budget between the seaport projects as identified in the approved work program amendments.